telerik/winforms-docs/virtualgrid/rows/resizing-rows.md

  * __ViewInfo__: Reference to the __VirtualGridViewInfo__ object.

 * __RowHeightChanged__: Raised after the execution of the resizing operation.
-The event arguments:
+The event arguments are:

  * __RowIndex__: The index of the resized row.